CKalitin/mcdowell-dataset-analysis/README.md

 ```

 ### Local Installation (Optional)
-For developers who want to modify the source code:
+For modifying the code locally, without having to deal with PyPI every time you make a change:
 1. Clone the repository:
    ```bash
    git clone https://github.com/CKalitin/mcdowell-dataset-analysis.git